 You can ease the stress of illness by joining a support group with members who share common experiences and problems.

-Completely removing the tumor allows approximately 1 in 5 patients to survive for at least 5 years, with the possibility of a complete cure.
+Completely removing the tumor allows some people to survive with the possibility of complete cure.

 When to Contact a Medical Professional

-Call your health care provider if you have jaundice or other symptoms of cholangiocarcinoma.
+Call your provider if you have jaundice or other symptoms of cholangiocarcinoma.

 Blechacz B, Gores GJ.
 Tumors of the bile ducts, gallbladder, and ampulla.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
 Sleisenger and Fordtran's Gastrointestinal and Liver Disease.
 10th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 69.

 National Cancer Institute.
 PDQ bile duct cancer treatment.
 Updated December 9, 2015. www.cancer.gov/types/liver/hp/bile-duct-treatment-pdq.
 Accessed July 8, 2016.